myltiplex1/FruitSort/README.md

 *   **Inverse Kinematics:** The system calculates the required joint angles for the robotic arm using a pure Python implementation of Inverse Kinematics (IK) in `main_serial.py`. `main_test.py` provides tests and simulations for IK and the pick-and-place flow.
 *   **Robotic Arm Control:** A 4DOF robotic arm, controlled by an Arduino and an Adafruit-style PWM servo shield, physically sorts the detected fruits.
 *   **Serial Communication:** A Python script communicates with the Arduino via serial communication to send servo angle commands for the sorting operation.
-*   **Calibration:** Includes scripts for camera and robotic arm calibration to ensure accurate mapping from image coordinates to arm coordinates.
+*   **Calibration:** Includes scripts for camera and robotic arm calibration to ensure accurate mapping from image coordinates to real world coordinates.

 ## Dataset / Classes

 - Number of classes: 3
 - Classes: `apple`, `banana`, `orange`

-Where these are defined in the repo:
-- `detection.py`, `detection1.py`, `infer_onnx.py`, `infer_pt.py`, and `xml_to_coco.py` include the class list (see `class_names = ["apple", "banana", "orange"]`).
-- The training/config files `yolovfruit_cpu.txt` and `yolovfruit_gpu.txt` also reference the class names and the number of classes.

 Notes:
 - The system currently sorts only these three fruit types.
-To add more classes, update the class lists in the detection/inference scripts and retrain a model.
 - Use `xml_to_coco.py` to convert Pascal VOC/XML annotations to YOLO/COCO-compatible label formats for training.

 ## Project Structure